Have you always heard how deadlifts are the king of exercises but have been scared to try them out of fear of getting injured?

 #2.
 Increasing Resistance

-Beyond safety, the greatest advantage of a resistance band exercise is how it changes during a set.
+Beyond safety, the greatest advantage of this deadlift alternative is how it changes during a set.

 When you begin a set, the band will be at its loosest.